WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 Case And Point: i Just Tried To Explain To Her Why She Should Listen To My Brother Instead Of Just Yelling At Him (For Stuff He Didnt Do (I Only Got To The Lsiten Part, The Rest Was Too Complicated)) And Instead Of Listen To A Word I Said She Threw A Literal Tantrum
 She Jumped Up And Down, Screaming What Started As "I Dont Want To Talk" (Those Of You With Two Brain Cells Will Remember The Only Word Id Said So Far Was "Listen") But Devolved Into Unintelligible Screeching Which Ive Never Heard From Someone Over The Age Of Eight.

-Dont Worry Theres So Much More For Me To Say About The Asshole So This'll Be Updated Also Her Names At The Top Because I Want Everyone To Know This Isnt Some Hypothetical Mother, This Is A Mentally Abusive Piece Of Shit That I Live With Every Day
+Dont Worry Theres So Much More For [[Explicitly Showcased/Me/Me\|Me]] To Say About The Asshole So This'll Be Updated Also Her Names At The Top Because I Want Everyone To Know This Isnt Some Hypothetical Mother, This Is A Mentally Abusive Piece Of Shit That I Live With Every Day

-For The Record (My Record) This Was Created On 334,23 Which Was Supposed To Be A Good Day For Me
+For The Record (My Record) This Was Created On 334,23 Which Was Supposed To Be A Good Day For [[Explicitly Showcased/Me/Me\|Me]]

 Ive Spoken To Her Twice This Week (48,23)
-The First Time I Didnt Appreciate The Way She Villainized Me And The Second Time Was Just And You Know What?
+The First Time I Didnt Appreciate The Way She Villainized [[Explicitly Showcased/Me/Me\|Me]] And The Second Time Was Just And You Know What?
 I Bet She Didnt Even Fucking Notice!
-Shes Never Given A Fuck About Me And Everyone Knows It
+Shes Never Given A Fuck About [[Explicitly Showcased/Me/Me\|Me]] And Everyone Knows It

 (This Next Bit Is Imported)
 She Said She Doesnt Care